 Mega Life often targets small business owners and the self employed in Ohio.
 Many of their products are packaged with association memberships in the National Association for the Self-Employed.
 Some of Mega Life’s problems in Massachusetts were because they apparently did not cover certain medical procedures that were specifically required to be included in their health insurance policies.

 Our obligation is to ensure that clients are made aware of the most recent and informative information regarding plans that are sold to consumers in this state.
-We do not market or sell their products as we feel there are better options from other major carriers such as Anthem, UnitedHealthOne and Medical Mutual.
-When you view rates on our website, you can easily compare the best policies and easily apply for coverage.
+We do not market or sell their products since we feel there are better options from other major carriers such as Anthem, UnitedHealthOne and Medical Mutual.
+When you view rates on our website, you can easily compare the best policies and quickly apply for coverage.